Little seeds planted on purpose with intention.

 My word for 2014 is trust.

-Recently, some unpublished JD Salinger stories were leaked to the masses.
+Recently, some unpublished JD Salinger stories were leaked.
 I love Salinger’s writing.
-His characters are like family to me.
-When I was in the eleventh grade, I had a very vivid dream that Virginia Woolf and I ran into Franny Glass while we were shopping for apples in the grocery store.
-Franny was carrying a bottle of olives, naturally.
+His characters are old friends.
+When I was in the eleventh grade, I had a very vivid dream that Virginia Woolf and I were shopping for apples in the grocery store.
+We ran into Franny Glass, who was holding a glass jar of olives.
 My 21-year-old copy of Catcher in the Rye is duct-taped together.